Resident Evil: Vendetta: Plot

-The story is set in between the events of Resident Evil 6 and Resident Evil 7: Biohazard, during 2014.
-BSAA agent Chris Redfield is tracking Glenn Arias, an American death merchant and a former CIA operative who is wanted by both the Interpol and FBI.
-Arias is on a mission of vengeance against the U.S. government for killing his friends and family in a drone strike at his wedding.
-Chris and his fellow agents infiltrate a mansion in Mexico, to rescue their missing undercover source, Cathy White.
-Inside the mansion, Chris's fellow agents are ambushed by zombies and death traps, with Chris being the sole survivor and barely making it out alive.
-Chris then comes face-to-face with Arias outside the mansion and is defeated by him in close quarters combat.
-Arias then reveals that Cathy has become a zombie under his control.
-As Arias leaves with his associates, Maria and Diego Gomez, the BSAA rescues Chris by slaughtering Cathy and the remaining zombie horde.
-Four months later, Professor Rebecca Chambers, former S.T.A.R.S. unit member and survivor of the Mansion incident, studies a new virus coined the "Animality Virus"—"A-virus" for short—that is capable of laying dormant inside any individual until the right trigger is presented.
-She identifies three components to the virus: the base virus, the triggering virus, and the vaccine.
-The research labs are attacked by Maria and releases the virus via aerosol form.
-While her colleagues quickly turn into zombies, Rebecca is able to formulate a vaccine to make herself immune.
-After fending off some zombies, Rebecca is then rescued by Chris, who briefs her on his mission.
+In 2014, BSAA agent Chris Redfield is tracking Glenn Arias, a former CIA operative-turned arms dealer.
+Arias, wanting revenge against the U.S. government for killing his friends and family in a drone strike at his wedding, is developing and smuggling bioweapons into the country, so Chris and other agents infiltrate a mansion in Mexico, to rescue their missing undercover source, Cathy White.
+There, Chris's fellow agents are ambushed by zombies and death traps, with Chris being the sole survivor.
+Outside the mansion, Chris faces Arias, who reveals that Cathy has become a zombie under his control.
+As Arias leaves with his associates, father and daughter Diego and Maria Gomez, the BSAA rescues Chris by slaughtering Cathy and the remaining zombie horde.

+Four months later, Professor Rebecca Chambers, former S.T.A.R.S. unit member and survivor of the Mansion Incident, studies the new "Animality Virus"—"A-virus" for short—that can lay dormant inside any individual until the right trigger is presented.
+The virus has three components: the base virus, the triggering virus, and the vaccine.
+Maria attacks the research labs and releases the virus via the aerosol form.
+While her colleagues turn into zombies, Rebecca formulates a vaccine to make herself immune and is eventually rescued by Chris and his BSAA team: D.C., Damian, and Nadia.
+He briefs her on his mission.

-Rebecca recognizes the zombies' loyalty to the host and makes a connection to Las Plagas, the bioweapon used by the Los Illuminados who Leon once encountered in Europe, and theorizes that the remaining members of the cult are providing information to Arias in developing the A-virus.
-Both make contact with Division of Security Operations (DSO) agent Leon S. Kennedy in Colorado.
-Chris and Rebecca try to get a guilt-ridden Leon on board the mission, but the trio is soon attacked by Maria and Diego.
-They succeed in capturing Rebecca, while Chris and Leon, who finally agrees to help to finish the mission once and for all, team up to plan a rescue operation and decrypt Arias's plan of a large-scale attack on New York City.
+Rebecca recognizes the zombies' loyalty to the host and makes a connection to Las Plagas, the bioweapon used by the Los Illuminados who Division of Security Operations (DSO) agent Leon S. Kennedy once encountered in Europe, theorizing that the remaining members of the cult are providing information to Arias in developing the A-virus.
+She, alongside Redfield, heads to Colorado to bring Leon on board but is unwilling at first after experiencing guilt on having to kill the infected SWAT team sent to back him up during a viral outbreak disguised as a bomb threat and his repetitive experiences.
+During this conversation, Maria and Diego attack the trio.
+They successfully capture Rebecca, while Chris and Leon, who agree to help finish the mission, devise a rescue operation, decrypting Arias' plan of a large-scale viral attack on New York City.